khalidNC/django_project_vidjan/README.md

                   django automatically creates this for us.
 And it ensures that every object has id property, that uniquely identifies that object.

                   b.
-The secound oparations: In similarly we have another create model oparation for creating the movie table in this table we are going to have the files along with the id that we did not mention in our code but django takes care of this.
+The secound oparations: In similarly we have created another model oparation for creating the movie table in this table we are going to have the files along with the id that we did not mention in our code but django takes care of this.
               3. Now this migration has not executed yet it simply describe the oparations that we need to be